Ozzie Albies Player Props: Braves vs. Nationals

 Ozzie Albies At The Plate

-- Among the qualifying batters in baseball, his batting average ranks 79th, his on-base percentage ranks 122nd, and he is 33rd in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 82nd, his on-base percentage ranks 121st, and he is 36th in the league in slugging.

-- Albies enters this game on a four-game hitting streak.
-During his last outings, he's hitting .350 with three homers.
+- Albies will look to extend his five-game hitting streak.
+He's batting .400 with three homers over the course of his last games.

-- Albies has picked up an RBI in 37.1% of his games this season, with more than one RBI in 22.6% of his games.
-He has also plated three or more runs in four contests.
+- Albies has picked up an RBI in 36.5% of his games this season, with more than one RBI in 22.2% of his games.
+He has also produced three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.